The Fundamental Difference

 Factors of Systemic Absorption

 Systemic absorption depends on several factors: concentration (percent finasteride in solution), volume (amount in milliliters per application), frequency (once or twice daily), and carriers (penetration enhancers in formulation).
-A study showed the direct relationship of these factors: [3]
+A study showed the direct relationship of these factors.
+[3]

-Recommended Topical Dosages
+Topical Dosages Studied

 Detailed Advantages and Disadvantages